nuxt/content/docs/content/en/theme.md

 ---
-title: Use a theme (WIP)
+title: Themes (WIP)
 description: 'Add a theme and accelerate your development with Nuxt and @nuxt/content.'
-category: Themes
+category: Community
-position: 8
+position: 12
 ---

 <br>